 If a family requires a higher payment standard as a reasonable accommodation for a family member who is a person with disabilities, the PHA is allowed to establish a higher payment standard for the family of not more than 120 percent of the published FMR without HUD approval or prior notification to HUD.
-A PHA may establish a payment standard greater than 120 percent of the applicable FMR as a reasonable accommodation in accordance with 24 CFR par 9, after requesting and receiving HUD approval.
+A PHA may establish a payment standard greater than 120 percent of the applicable FMR as a reasonable accommodation in accordance with 24 CFR part 8, after requesting and receiving HUD approval.
 See Chapter 16 for more information.

-6-III.D.
+6-IV.D.
 APPLYING UTILITY ALLOWANCES [24 CFR 982.517]

-A PHA-established utility allowance schedule is used in determining family share and the PHA subsidy.
-A family's utility allowance is determined by the size of the dwelling unit leased by a family or the voucher size for which the family qualifies using PHA subsidy standards, whichever is the lowest of the two.
+A PHA-established utility allowance schedule is used in determining family share and PHA subsidy.
+A family's utility allowance is determined by the size of dwelling unit leased by a family or the voucher unit size for which the family qualifies using PHA subsidy standards, whichever is the lowest of the two.
+See Chapter 5 for information on the PHA's subsidy standards.